matepek/vscode-catch2-test-adapter/documents/configuration/debug.configTemplate.md

 **Remark**: This feature to work automatically (value: `null`) has a lot of requirements which are not listed here.
 If it works it is good for you.
 If it isn't..
-I suggest to create your own `"copper.debug.configTemplate"` template.
+I suggest to create your own `"testMate.cpp.debug.configTemplate"` template.
 If you read the _Related documents_ and still have a question feel free to open an issue.
 Value `"extensionOnly"` will cause to skip the search of local launch configurations.